sanskrit/raw_etexts_english/blogs/manasataramgini/2006-09-24_on-some-danas-and-utsargas-of-the-mediaeval-hindus.md

 +++
-title = "On some dAnas and utsargas of the mediaevalxa0Hindus"
+title = "On some dAnas and utsargas of the mediaeval Hindus"

 +++
 The dharma texts interminably dilate on the performance of a variety of